-As Vietnam presents a more and more open economy to attract foreign investment, the government has created some interesting tax incentives.
+As Vietnam presents a more and more open economy in order to attract foreign investment, the government has created some interesting tax incentives.
 These include paying no taxes for a certain period of the initial establishment in the country, involving tech-based industries, and investing in underdeveloped geographical areas of the country.
 Understanding and applying for these tax incentives is no easy feat.
-This guide will provide details for foreign businesses looking to expand their business to Vietnam, that fit the government.
+This guide will provide details for foreign businesses looking to expand their business to Vietnam, that fit the government

 When compared to other countries in Southeast Asia, Vietnam’s tax incentives stand out and create a more favorable condition for foreigners to expand their business operations or invest in new projects.